plakdawa/bokeh-dashboard-broken/README.md

 Bokeh dashboard app generates exception.

-To recreate save dashboard.py and den8.current is a directory.
+To recreate save dashboard.py and den8.current in a directory.
-Run the following in this directory
+Run the following in this directory:

   /path/to/bokeh-server -d --script dashboard.py